Jonathan-Steinmann/PythonFun/README.md

 This is a script to have some fun with your fellow Windows friends.
 Feel free to torture them as needed.
 Modify the artwork to joke around with additional ridiculousness.
 Have fun!  :)

+double-click countdown.py file
+or
-double-click .py file or cd to folder of .py file and python countdown.py
+cd to countdown.py location in cp/term, then... python countdown.py